WilliamKulha/learning_testing/README.md

 ## Setup/Installation Requirements

-* To view project code, _clone repository from_ https://github.com/william-chu/projectname
+* To view project code, _clone repository from_ https://github.com/zangiboy/learning_testing
-* To view project, _open in web browser_ http://william-chu.github.io/projectname
+* To install the project on your own machine, clone the repository from command line <code>$ git clone https://github.com/zangiboy/learning_testing.git</code>
+* Navigate to the projects directory using CLI and install dependencies <code>npm install</code>
+* Open the index.html from the dist/ directory with the browser of your choice.

 ## Known Bugs

+None

 ## Technologies Used